Nathan Eovaldi pitches 6 scoreless innings as Rangers beat Rays 5-3 for fifth win in a row

 Tampa Bay starter Taj Bradley (5-6) struck out nine pitching into the sixth inning.
 The rookie right-hander gave up two runs and walked two.

 Seager struck out three times against Bradley, but his 14th homer was a three-run shot to straightaway center that made it 5-1 in the seventh on the first pitch he saw from Javy Guerra, the second Rays reliever.
-That came a pitch after fellow All-Star Semien’s third hit was a single that ricocheted off the left foot of Guerra, who then was checked out and threw a couple of warmup tosses before staying in the game.
+That came a pitch after Semien’s third hit was a single that ricocheted off the left foot of Guerra.

+“He’s such a good hitter … The good ones, they don’t think about the previous at-bat,” Bochy said.
+“You talk about a really good hitter that’s not going to let three strikeouts faze him.”

 Semien’s 13th homer was a one-out solo shot in the third.
-The Rangers went up 2-0 in the sixth when Travis Jankowski, who had already extended his hitting streak to eight games with an earlier single, had an RBI double.
+The Rangers went up 2-0 in the sixth when Travis Jankowski, who extended his hitting streak to eight games, had an RBI double.

 Rays No. 9 batter Francisco Mejía had a one-out RBI double off José Leclerc in the seventh before Grant Anderson took over and got an inning-ending double-play grounder from Wander Franco.
 Anderson gave up Arozarena’s 17th homer and Lowe’s 10th in a span of three batters in the eighth.